-- Continuity to make the electric potential periodic (equal on the source and destination), - Antiperiodicity to make it antiperiodic, or - Floquet periodicity (only available with products supporting piezoelectric modeling).
+- Continuity to make the potential periodic (equal on the source and destination). - Antiperiodicity to make it antiperiodic. - Floquet periodicity (only available with products supporting piezoelectric modeling).
 Specify the components of the k-vector for Floquet periodicity $\mathbf{k}{\rm F}$ (SI unit: rad/m).

-To display this section, click the Show button (🐷) and select Advanced Physics Options.
+To display this section, click the Show More Options button ( 🐷 ) and select Advanced Physics Options in the Show More Options dialog box.